 UCSD Jacobs Medical Center (JMC) & Emergency Department in La Jolla

-UCSD Jacobs Medical Center includes the original Thornton Hospital which opened in 1993, and JMC, a state-of-the-art, 245-bed, 10-story inpatient facility and innovative advanced medical center with areas focused on advanced surgery, cancer care, and women and infants care which opened in 2016.
+UCSD Jacobs Medical Center includes the original Thornton Hospital (now Thornton Pavilion) which opened in 1993, and JMC, a state-of-the-art, 245-bed, 10-story inpatient facility and innovative advanced medical center with areas focused on advanced surgery, cancer care, and women and infants care which opened in 2016.
 The La Jolla site also includes the Sulpizio Cardiovascular Center, the region’s first academic-based facility combining all heart and vascular-related services, as well as the NIH-designated

 Moores Cancer Center, the only such nationally recognized facility in San Diego and Imperial Counties.